Croatia–North Macedonia relations

 Croatia–North Macedonia relations are the foreign relations between Croatia and North Macedonia.
 The two countries established diplomatic relations on 30 March 1992.
-Croatia is represented in North Macedonia via its embassy in Skopje and honorary consul in Strumica while North Macedonia is represented in Croatia via its embassy and the Cultural and Informational Center in Zagreb as well as consulate in Rijeka and honorary consul in Zadar.
+Croatia is represented in North Macedonia via its embassy in Skopje and an honorary consulate in Strumica, while North Macedonia is represented in Croatia via its embassy and the Cultural and Informational Center in Zagreb, as well as a consulate in Rijeka and an honorary consulate in Zadar.

 Croatia supports North Macedonia's European Union membership.

-Before their independence in early 1990s, both countries were constituent republics of the Socialist Federal Republic of Yugoslavia as the SR Croatia and SR Macedonia respectively.
+Before their independence in the early 1990s, both countries were constituent republics of the Socialist Federal Republic of Yugoslavia as SR Croatia and SR Macedonia, respectively.
 Croatia was one of the first countries in the world to recognize the independence of the country during the period in which Zagreb itself awaited international recognition.
-During the long-lasting Macedonia naming dispute (1991–2019) and before the signature of the Prespa agreement Croatia was the first country in the world to recognize North Macedonia under its constitutional name of the Republic of Macedonia instead of appellation "the former Yugoslav Republic of Macedonia".
-Today, both countries are full members of the Council of Europe, and of the NATO.
+During the long-lasting Macedonia naming dispute (1991–2019) and before the signing of the Prespa agreement, Croatia was the first country in the world to recognize North Macedonia under its constitutional name of the Republic of Macedonia instead of the designation "the former Yugoslav Republic of Macedonia".
+Today, both countries are full members of the Council of Europe and NATO.
 Croatia is an EU member and North Macedonia is an EU candidate.
-Since 2006 North Macedonia is a member state of the Central European Free Trade Agreement while Croatia was a member of the area between 2003 and 2013.
+Since 2006, North Macedonia has been a member state of the Central European Free Trade Agreement, while Croatia was a member of the agreement between 2003 and 2013.
 Croatia strongly supports accession of North Macedonia to the European Union and also supported its NATO membership, being one of the first countries to ratify the membership protocol.
 Trade between the two countries reached 221 million euros in 2020.

 In her 2013 analysis of Croatian relations with Western Balkans countries Senior Research Associate at the Institute for Development and International Relations in Zagreb Senada Šelo Šabić recognized that Croatian policy towards Macedonia is based on fostering good relations.
-Nevertheless, she also recognized insufficiencies of this approach in which in the case of any instability Zagreb would follow the official position of Brussels institutions instead of being an well informed link between the region and the EU capable of helping Brussels decision-making in prevention of possible escalation.
+Nevertheless, she also recognized insufficiencies of this approach in which in the case of any instability Zagreb would follow the official position of Brussels institutions instead of being a well informed link between the region and the EU capable of helping Brussels decision-making in prevention of possible escalation.